Transaction Fee Mechanism Design: The 1559 and Tipless Mechanisms

 \paragraph{Tips.} The transaction fee mechanism proposed in EIP-1559 addresses the preceding two questions by allowing the creator of a transaction to specify a {\em tip}, to be paid above and beyond the base fee, which is transferred to the miner of the block that includes the transaction (as in a first-price auction).
 Intuitively, small tips should be sufficient to incentivize a miner to include a transaction during a period of stable demand, when there is room in the current block for all the outstanding transactions that are willing to pay the base fee.
 Large tips can be used to encourage special treatment of a transaction, such as the immediate inclusion in a block in the midst of a sudden demand spike.
 The final ingredients of the mechanism in EIP-1559 are: \begin{enumerate}

 \item [6.]
-Rather than a single bid, a transaction now includes a {\em tip} and a {\em fee cap}.
+Rather than a single bid, the creator of a transaction is now responsible for specifying both a {\em tip} and a {\em fee cap} for it.
 A transaction will be included in a block only if its fee cap is at least the block's base fee.

 \item [7.]
 If a size-$s$ transaction with tip~$\delta$ and fee cap $c$ is included in a block with base fee~$r$, the transaction creator pays a total of $s \cdot \min\{ r+\delta, c\}$.

 \item [8.]
 Revenue from the base fee (that is, $s \cdot r$) is burned and the remainder ($s \cdot \min\{ \delta, c-r\}$) is transferred to the miner of the block.